Kunj121/AccumulationAlgo/README.md

 # VWAP Participation Algorithm for Cryptocurrency Markets

 ## Overview
 This project implements a simple VWAP (Volume-Weighted Average Price) participation algorithm for cryptocurrency markets.
 The algorithm simulates position accumulation while attempting to minimize trading costs in electronic markets, using high-frequency cryptocurrency trading data from 2024.
+Nanosecond level data was pulled from our professor at the University of Chicago.
+If you have any questions please email me at kunjs@uchicago.edu

 ## Data Structure
 The project utilizes high-frequency trade and order book data with the following formats: